mckennapsean/dissertation/chapters/intro.md

 No work previously exists that connects all three of these aspects for visualization design.

-Many visualization designers reflect on the role of the design process for creating and building novel and useful visualizations.
+Many visualization designers reflect on the role and steps of the design process for creating and building novel and useful visualizations.
 ...
 Focusing on the design process can enable visualization designers to apply what they have learned to other problems, saving time and making more effective visualizations.